kyracho/PitchPerfect/README.md

 # Pitch Perfect Tuner

+Version 1.1 update:
+- Fixed stopping/freezing bug
+- Added fade-in and fade-out for a smoother experience
+- New icon for improved identifiability

 The first watchOS app that plays the notes of the chromatic scale, intended to be used for a tuning reference.

 <img width="303" alt="app view" src="https://github.com/user-attachments/assets/86b089f8-9a27-4d3e-a731-79fd5c170175">